JuliaData/DataFramesMeta.jl/docs/src/index.md

   0.537961 seconds (110.68 k allocations: 6.525 MiB, 6.73% compilation time)
 ```
 No such solution currently exists with `@byrow`.

-* Unlike `@.`, `@byrow` is not a real macro and cannot be used outside of
-DataFramesMeta macros.
-However it's behavior within DataFramesMeta
-macros should be indistinguishable from externally defined macros.

 ## Working with column names programmatically with `cols`